eclipse-hono/hono/site/content/concepts/device-notifications.md

 weight = 190
 +++

 *Business applications* can be informed by Hono about specific states of a device.
-This concept - refered to as **Device notifications** - is described in detail here.
+This concept - referred to as **Device notifications** - is described in detail here.